-The purpose of this study is to assess the clinical performance of the investigational [REDACTED] contact lens over 30 days of daily wear compared to Biofinity.
-The primary endpoint was selected to address the primary objective of the study.
+The purpose of this study is to evaluate the overall clinical performance of PRECISION1 contact lenses when compared to another commercially available daily disposable contact lens, Biotrue ONEday.

+The endpoints for this study were selected to fulfill the primary [REDACTED] objective [REDACTED] of the study.
 [REDACTED]

-The design of this

-study is justified based upon preclinical and clinical testing, as described within the Investigator's Brochure.
-Biofinity contact lenses were chosen as the comparator product because these lenses have the same wear modality and replacement schedule.
+[REDACTED].
+[REDACTED] Biotrue contact lenses were chosen as the comparator product because these lenses have the same wear modality.